iturner72/book-notes/the_network_state.md

 primitivists think technology is bad, and want to return to the wild, de- industrialize, and abandon technology.
 They think of humans as pollution on this great Earth.

+### Technoeconomic Axes
+* 271 ...over the last 20 years, we've gone from 30 minute sitcoms to 30 second
+clips and 30 episode Netflix binges.
+From a stable 9-5 job to a gig economy task or a crypto windfall.
+From a standard life scripts to 30 year olds living with their prents and 20 year old startup CEOs.
+* 271 One analogy is to a centrifuge.
+If you take a sample of biological fluid from your body and centrifuge it, you'll see a bunch of layers that were previously mixed together.
+Then they all get separated out.
+That's what the internet is doing to society, to institutions.
+It's just centrifuging it into its constituent parts, whether that b albums separated into songs or newspapers disaggregated into artcles.
+* 275 The digital transition happens in three phases: there's the physical version, the intermediate form, and then the internet-native version.
+If you're into electrical engineering, you can think of this as analog, to analog/digital, to natively digital.
+* 276 *Dashboards > newspapers*.
+If you are in tech, the first thing you look at each day may be a personal or company dashboard, like your fitbit or your sales.
+This is *good*.
+The first thing you look at each day shouldn't be random stories someone else picked.
+Should be carefully selected metrics you want to improve.
+This is a good vector of attack to definitionally disrupt newspapers.
+* 276 *on-chain event feeds > Twitter > newspapers*.
+Because news breaks on
+Twitter.
+So, eventually, the next kind of newspaper will look something like a cryptographically verified version of Twitter.
+The first draft of history will be the raw on-chain event feed, written directly to the ledger of record by billions of writers and sensors around the world.
+* 280 ...if you put all that together, all value is digital.
+Everything starts on the computer, generates cryptocurrency, and can be used either to buy digital goods or to pay robots to materialize things in the physical world.